 (Health Xchange)

-Legumes are an important source of folate (the vitamin needed in large quantities by pregnant women).
+Legumes are an essential source of folate (the vitamin needed in significant quantities by pregnant women).
 So if you are looking to increase your levels of B vitamins, statistics reveal that legumes are the way to go.

 Other B vitamins found in small quantities in legumes include thiamin (B-1), riboflavin (B-2), niacin (B-3), and pantothenic acid (B-5).